 Dr. Delores Phillips

 Dr. Stephanie Richmond is an assistant professor of history at Norfolk State University in Norfolk, VA, where she teaches courses in American, African-American and women's history.
 She is currently working on her first book on the origin of women's rights and feminist thought in the transatlantic anti-slavery movement.
-She served as co-chair of the 2012 1619: The Making of American conference and as editor of the 1619 website.
+She served as co-chair of the 2012 1619: The Making of America conference and as editor of the 1619 website.

 Dr. Timothy Robinson is the Assistant Professor of African American Literature and Critical Race Theory in the Department of English at Old Dominion University in Norfolk, Virginia.
 He has written articles on neo-slave narratives, the representation of Black women in science fiction and, most prominently, on a character that Toni Morrison refers to as “the ancestor” which is perhaps one the most important tropes in Black literature.
 Timothy has completed his first book, In The Presence of the Ancestor: History, Culture, and the Literary Imagination in African American Fiction and is working on a long term project called The Encyclopedia of Slavery and Freedoom.
 The Encyclopedia will consider the earliest modes of the oral tradition, move to the written poetry of Phillis Wheatley and culminate with the most prominent neo-slave narratives.
 This project will provide a comprehensive and accessible catalog on the subject of slavery in American literature, and it will have a sharp focus on African American writers.
 He is currently writing the proposal for his second book, Bloodlines: Vampires and Zombies in African American Neo-Slave Narratives.